dmbarbour/wikilon/docs/AwelonLang.md

 ## Memoization

 The primary basis for incremental computing in Awelon is [memoization](https://en.wikipedia.org/wiki/Memoization).

-Evaluation of dictionary definitions will tend to be implicitly memoized.
-But programmers may also request memoized evaluation explicitly:
+The essential idea is to record a computation and its result, and then to lookup the result rather than recompute it.
+In context of Awelon systems, word definitions and `$secureHash` references are natural targets for memoization because the computation has already been recorded and the overhead for lookup of the result is much smaller.
+But we can support flexible and precise access to runtime memoization through annotations:

         [computation](memo)

-Memoization is conceptually performed by by seeking the computation in a runtime lookup table.
-This lookup must account for words having different meanings in context of different dictionaries.
-If the computation is found in the table, the runtime will simply replace the computation with the evaluated result.
-If the computation is not found, we evaluate then heuristically store the computation into the table based on observed and estimated future time and space tradeoffs.

-To effectively support incremental computing, memoization must be used with cache-friendly patterns, persistent data structures, and large-value stowage.
-So some careful design is required to leverage this feature.
+The main challenge for effective memoization is precise lookup.
+Irrelevant differences between similar dictionaries should not interfere with this lookup.
+Hence, our lookup might compare not just a representation of the computation, but also a reasonably precise representation for arities and definitions of its dependencies, e.g. via transitive memoization.
+(The acyclic structure of valid Awelon code helps here.)
+However, even imprecise implementations for memoization can be effective and useful in practice.

+To support incremental computing, memoization must be combined with cache-friendly computing patterns.
+Persistent data structures with stowage are especially useful.
+For example, if we memoize a computed monoidal value for each node in a persistent tree, computing a slightly different tree could easily reuse most of the memoization effort.

 ## Static Linking